 Create a New Reading List

 Course Reserves reading lists allow your students to view all materials you’ve placed on Course Reserves at the UC Davis Library.
-These materials will have limited loan periods, maximizing access for all students and reducing their out-of -pocket expenses.
+These materials will be available to students enrolled in your course, maximizing access and reducing their out-of -pocket expenses for students.
 These items may also be borrowed by you as the instructor for longer loan periods for classroom prep and instruction.

 Step 1